-I am a lecturer in this study area and my expertise lies in the fields of communication and social interaction.
+Marco is a lecturer in the School of Social Sciences and Humanities, his expertise lying in the fields of communication and social interaction.

-In my research, I explore how people engage in delicate activities in face-to-face interaction and how they manage difficult episodes of communication.
-I have studied how people complain about mistreatments, how they challenge other people’s perspectives, and how they share sensitive personal information.
-My research contributes to fundamental understandings of how humans communicate, and it also has practical implications for improving communication in health and social care services.
+In his research, Marco explores how people engage in delicate activities in face-to-face interaction and how they manage difficult episodes of communication.
+He has studied how people complain about mistreatments, how they challenge other people’s perspectives, and how they share sensitive personal information.
+His research contributes to fundamental understandings of how humans communicate, and it also has practical implications for improving communication in health and social care services.

-I obtained my PhD in Education at the University of Verona with a dissertation on communication between staff and clients within Therapeutic Communities – rehabilitation programmes for people with mental health issues and/or substance misuse problems.
-I have carried out post-doctoral research at the University of Verona and at the University of Nottingham in two main areas: dyslexia and communication in end-of-life care.
+Marco obtained his PhD in Education at the University of Verona with a dissertation on communication between staff and clients within Therapeutic Communities – rehabilitation programmes for people with mental health issues and/or substance misuse problems.
+He has carried out post-doctoral research at the University of Verona and at the University of Nottingham in two main areas: dyslexia and communication in end-of-life care.

-(1) “Social Psychology and Communication” (undergraduate programmes in Social Psychology, Psychology, and Sport and Exercise Psychology).
+(1) Undergraduate teaching: Module in “Social Psychology and Communication” (programmes in Social Psychology, Psychology, and Sport and Exercise Psychology).

 - Pino, M. (2018).
 Invoking the complainer’s past transgressions: a practice for undermining complaints in therapeutic community meetings.
 Research on Language and Social Interaction, 51(2), 194-211.